bo-wen-zhang/Kitronik-MOVE-Motor/docs/tasks.md

     1. `left` is a boolean value that represents whether the robot is due to turn left.
     2. After turning the boolean value for `left` is flipped so that if it turned right, it will turn left next time.

+## **Lesson 4 - Line Sensor**

+???+ note

+    Make sure you have followed the tutorial for programming your robot to follow a black line first.
+The tutorial can be found [at this link](https://bo-wen-zhang.github.io/Kitronik-MOVE-Motor/tutorials/#using-the-line-following-sensor).

+### Task 1

+Program your robot to be able to follow a black line but stop moving when an object is within a 10cm range in front of it.

+??? success "Code solution"

+    ```{.python .no-copy .code-font .no-select linenums="1" title="main.py"}
+    from microbit import *
+    from KitronikMOVEMotor import MOVEMotor

+    buggy = MOVEMotor()

+    while True:
+        leftSensor = buggy.readLineSensor("l")
+        rightSensor = buggy.readLineSensor("r")
+        difference = abs(leftSensor - rightSensor)
+        distance = buggy.measureDistance()
+        if distance <= 10:
+            buggy.stopMotors()
+        elif difference > 20:
+            if leftSensor > rightSensor:
+                buggy.motorOn("l", "f", 30)
+                buggy.motorOff("r")
+            else:
+                buggy.motorOn("r", "f", 30)
+                buggy.motorOff("l")
+        else:
+            buggy.motorOn("l", "f", 30)
+            buggy.motorOn("r", "f", 30)
+    ```